maddran/portfolio/content/blog/nhl-pred-1/index.md

 *   `raw_data` and `rolling` always have `82 games x N teams = 82N` entries
 *   `schedule` always has `82N/2` entries.

-Now that we are statisfied with the accuracy of the data, let's serialize it and save it for later - i.e. Part 2!
+Now that we are satisfied with the accuracy of the data, let's serialize it and save it for later - i.e. Part 2!

 ```